 The front camera on the Galaxy Fold can take sharp selfies.
 There’s a fair amount of detail here in my hair and in the folds in my shirt.

-Galaxy Fold video
+Samsung Galaxy Fold review: Video

-The Galaxy Fold is a very capable phone when it comes to shooting video.
+The Samsung Galaxy Fold is a very capable phone when it comes to shooting video.
 It can record in 4K at up to 60 frames per second.
 And the device can shoot super steady video when you press the hand icon in the camera app.

 In our footage shot near Bryant Park, the Galaxy Fold kept stead as I walked, but the camera had some trouble with the bright sunlight, as some faces looked washed out.
 However, the fountain looked pretty sharp, and the Fold did a good job rendering the surrounding buildings when I activated the ultra-wide camera.